Politics of Mali: Executive branch

 Under Mali's 1992 constitution, the president is chief of state and commander in chief of the armed forces.
 The president is elected to 5-year terms by direct popular vote.
 He is limited to two terms.

-The president appoints the prime minister as head of government.
+The Prime Minister of Mali is the head of government.
+They are appointed by the president and are responsible for the appointment of the other ministers of government.

 The president chairs the Council of Ministers (the prime minister and currently 27 other ministers), which adopts a proposals for laws submitted to the National Assembly for approval of them.

 Legislative branch

-The National Assembly (Assemblée Nationale) has 160 members, elected for a five-year term, 147 members elected in single-seat constituencies and 13 members elected by Malians abroad.
-The National Assembly is the sole legislative arm of the government.
+The National Assembly is the sole legislative arm of the Malian government.
+It has 160 members, who are elected directly for a five-year term by party list.
+147 members are elected in single-seat constituencies and 13 members elected by Malians abroad.
 Representation is apportioned according to the population of administrative districts.
-Election is direct and by party list.
-The term of office is 5 years.

 The Assembly meets for two regular sessions each year.
-It debates and votes on legislation proposed either by one of its members or by the government and has the right to question government ministers about government actions and policies.
+It debates and votes on legislation proposed either by one of its members or by the government; it also has the right to question government ministers about government actions and policies.
 Eight political parties, aggregated into four parliamentary groups, are represented in the Assembly.
 ADEMA currently holds the majority; minority parties are represented in all committees and in the Assembly directorate.